Building spacetime from effective interactions between quantum fluctuations: How the quantum model gives a metric and the geodesic equation

 \subsection{The geodesic equation}

 Given a metric, as identified in \eqref{eq.met}, the geodesic equation \be \frac{d^2x^\mu}{ds^2}+\Gamma^\mu_{\rho\sigma}\frac{dx^\rho}{ds}\frac{dx^\sigma}{ds}=0 \ee can be derived through standard procedures (equivalence principle, parallel transport etc.).
-In this section, we describe how the random walks of the quantum fluctuations give rise to the acceleration captured by the geodesic equation.
-For this illustration, we restrict the spacetime to $D=(1+d)$ dimensions. \\\\ To begin with, note that the momentum and spacetime position of any particle present in the spacetime, be it a quantum fluctuation or an `external' particle, are described by probability distributions due to Heisenberg's uncertainty principle (as illustrated for quantum fluctuations in \S\ref{s.Gprob}).
+Below, we detail how the random walks of the quantum fluctuations give rise to an acceleration of the expected position of each particle that is captured by the geodesic equation, and we give a detailed calculation for the acceleration caused by $P^t_o\neq0$, equivalently $dt\neq0$.
+This illustrates the principles involved for $dx^\mu\neq0$ very well --- the identifications follow from the same procedures --- so the contribution from $dt\neq0$ is sufficient to illustrate how the geodesic equation arises from the perspective of the random walks of the particles in the spacetime.
+As always, the acceleration contributions add up to give the total acceleration. \\\\ To begin with, note that the momentum and spacetime position of any particle present in the spacetime, be it a quantum fluctuation or an `external' particle, are described by probability distributions due to Heisenberg's uncertainty principle (as illustrated for quantum fluctuations in \S\ref{s.Gprob}).
 At the quantum level, the step length and direction of each regular displacement $dx^\mu$ of the particle (set by $P_o^\mu$) varies a bit.
 Classical notions do not deal with these quantum level probability distributions.
 Instead, the effective classical notions of position, momentum and displacements $dx^\mu$ refer to averages: the expectation values set by the quantum probability distributions.
 The spacetime probability distribution of a particle makes its propagation sensitive to $\partial_\rho g_{\mu\nu}\neq0$, which causes shifts in the expected position of the particle.
 In general, it is $g_{\mu\nu}$ that encode the spacetime scales, and take the role of scale that the interaction rate $f_t: f_t^2=-g_{tt}$ played in the example in figure \ref{fig.distort}; the principles identified are the same.
 While we focus on the propagation of the quantum fluctuations in the present text, the concepts apply more generally, to particles moving through the spacetime.